Benchmarking AI-based data assimilation to advance data-driven global weather forecasting: Methods

-where $\mathbf{x}^a(t_{k-1})$, called the ``analysis field'', is obtained from a DA method.
 In the Bayesian formulation, the initial field is estimated as the posterior distribution $p(\mathbf{x}|\mathbf{y})$ of the unknown state $\mathbf{x}$ conditioned on the observation $\mathbf{y}$, which can be obtained using Bayes' rule as follows:

-where $p(\mathbf{y})$ is denoted as the marginal probability, $p(\mathbf{x}|\mathbf{y})$ is the posterior probability.
-For a better understanding of fundamental concepts and conventional DA methods, please refer to~\cite{carrassi2018data}.
+where $p(\mathbf{y})$ denotes the marginal probability and $p(\mathbf{x}|\mathbf{y})$ denotes the posterior probability.
+To better understand fundamental concepts and conventional DA methods, please refer to~\cite{carrassi2018data}.

-The goal of the DL-based DA task is to develop a neural network that utilizes background fields and observations to generate a precise initial field.
-In NWP systems, predictions typically occur at 0:00 and 12:00 UTC daily, limiting the observations available for assimilation in a short-term timeframe (e.g., $\geq 00:00$ and $< 12:00$ UTC).
-The DL-based DA model $\mathcal{N}^{DA}$ can be described as follows:
+The AI-based DA task aims to develop a neural network that utilizes background fields and observations to generate accurate initial fields.
+In NWP systems, predictions typically occur daily at 0:00 and 12:00 UTC, limiting the observations available for assimilation in a short-term timeframe (e.g., $\geq -12:00$ and $\leq 00:00$ UTC).
+The AI-based DA model $\mathcal{N}^{DA}$ can be described as follows: